Counting Tags with CouchDB and Map-Reduce

 }

-For the example article document this would return ("awesome", 1) and ("monkeys", 1), but if there were several documents tagged "monkeys" then this would return ("monkeys", 1) several times.
+For the example document above, this would emit ("awesome", 1) and ("monkeys", 1).
+If several documents are tagged "monkeys", we'd see ("monkeys", 1) appear multiple times in the output.

 function(tag, counts) {